 Are you seeking BarnardCollege credit for a Summer School course in Chemistry?

-Bring the form from the registrar to the department Chair only when you can answer yes to each question below.
+Bring the form from the registrar to the Assistant Department Chair only when you can answer yes to each question below.

 No Exceptions (see below* about Columbia Courses)